BS7858 ‘Security screening of individuals employed in a security environment

 BS7858 Vetting Procedure

 There are a large number of items to check.
-Employee vetting is actually a fairly complex administrative issue.
+Employee vetting is a fairly complex administrative issue.
 It is not easy to find and gather all of the information needed.
-Then this information must be analysed correctly.
-The problems for the smaller employer is added to when they also are required to access external services rarely such as credit check firms.
-The smaller company will face higher costs as they tend to have a low volume of service use.
+This information must then be analysed correctly.
+This can prove problematic for smaller employers when they need to access external services, such as credit check firms.
+Smaller companies typically face higher costs as they tend to have a lower volume of service use.

-The break in employment requirement also causes problems.
-The most common must surely be the housewife or husband that returns to work after a period looking after young children.
-This will show up in during BS7858 screening.
-They will need to provide an explanation for their absence from the workforce and a personal referee.
-The amount of documentary evidence around the break is, after all, likely to be scarce if they have not claimed benefits.
+In checking terms, a break in employment requirements can also cause problems.
+A common break that many experience is a return to work after a period of looking after young children.
+This will be revealed during this screening.
+They will need to explain their absence from the workforce and provide a personal referee.
+The amount of documentary evidence around the break is likely to be scarce if they have not claimed benefits during this time.